dalenguyen/aisc-website/tdls/docs/code-of-conduct.md

 *  You are responsible to inform the new members of our rules, format and code of conduct before they join by pointing them to the right part of the website
 *  If people you refer violate our code of conduct, they might face consequences as outlined in **Consequences** section
 *  You should make sure not to refer members that are only interested in activities that are not the main focus of this group; for example an individual who is a member with the sole purpose of recruitment activities.

+*Citation:* this code of conduct is partly adapted with modifications from: https://www.meetup.com/ExploreTech-Toronto/pages/20514122/Code_of_Conduct/